ECOLOGY

 Dark green leaves

-Additional chloroplasts help to increase the increase the rate of photosynthesis
+Additional chloroplasts help to increase the increase the rate of

 Coprosma – shrub layer